vc-csv19/EX00-LazyGrader/README.md

 After completing this assignment you should be able to start, complete and even submit grades for each of the programming assignments in this class.
-In addition, you will also be able to communicate with me, the instructor, and other students using the chat application Slacker.
+In addition, you will also be able to communicate with me, the instructor, and other students using the chat application Slack.

 Follow the directions below to complete this assignment.
 If you do not complete each stage correctly, it may be possible that you cannot